 This course is an intermediate level mathematics course which covers the introductory concepts as in, EPMATH134 Introductory Mathematics: Basics, as well as further skills in algebra and functions and further practice in problem solving.
 The course content includes skills in numeracy, algebra, linear and non-linear functions, graphing, exponential and logarithmic theory.
 The course aims to provide a sound foundation in a wide range of basic mathematical skills and in their application to problem solving.

 Recommended for degrees in Business, Commerce, Information Technology and the Sciences, including degrees in Health Science, Social Science and Behavioural Science.

-* have obtained a background in number theory, algebra, functions, graphing and exponential and logarithmic theory.
+1. Explain and apply number theory, algebra, functions, graphing and exponential and logarithmic theory.

 Advanced or Intermediate Level School Certificate Mathematics or equivalent.